 Military Drivers in Virginia

-The major insurance carriers in Virginia offer reduced rates for the state's nearly 130,000 active-duty military personnel and the more than 781,000 veterans.
+The major insurance carriers in Virginia offer reduced rates for the state's active-duty military personnel and veterans.
 Geico maintains a special military center to serve the numerous bases in Virginia.
 In addition, there are also specialty insurance carriers who work just with military families on their coverage needs.
 Get at least three price quotes in writing to make a good comparison of prevailing rates.

 Virginia Service Members: